Funding, usually awarded by governments and organisations, to invest in certain projects or to achieve a specific goal.

 - whether the provider has an area of focus which your business could help with

-Application processes are lengthy and time-consuming, and there is no one-size-fits-all approach to getting a Grant.
-It all depends on the rules and conditions of each individual programme.
+Application processes can be long and time-consuming, and there is no one-size-fits-all approach.
+It all depends on the rules and conditions of each individual grant programme.